hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     system specific options

 -   `pre_mount_commands` (array of strings) - A series of commands to execute after attaching the root volume and before mounting the chroot.
 This is not required unless using `from_scratch`.
 If so, this should include any partitioning and filesystem creation commands.
 The path to the device is provided by `{{.Device}}`.

 -   `post_mount_commands` (array of strings) - As `pre_mount_commands`, but the
     commands are executed after mounting the root device and before the extra mount and copy steps.
 The device and mount path are provided by `{{.Device}}` and `{{.MountPath}}`.

 -   `root_volume_size` (integer) - The size of the root volume for the chroot environment, and the resulting AMI

--   `skip_region_validation` (boolean) - Set to `true` if you want to skip validation of the ami_regions configuration option.
-Defaults to `false`.
+-   `skip_region_validation` (boolean) - Set to true if you want to skip validation of the `ami_regions` configuration option.
+Defaults to false.

 -   `tags` (object of key/value strings) - Tags applied to the AMI.